 Top 5 Things Sellers Most Want from Real Estate Agents

-Two of the top 5 reasons that home buyers and sellers hire REALTORS® has to do with pricing – helping with price negotiations and determining what comparable homes were selling for.
+The top reason sellers hire REALTORS® has to do with competitive pricing.
 Determining the asking price of your home is a huge step in your home selling process, and your local REALTOR® can help!

 Determining the Asking Price: The Basics & Trends

 Home Sellers Are Lowering Their Prices at the Fastest Clip Since 2019 (CNBC, May 27, 2022)

 “Nearly one in five home sellers dropped their price during the four-week period ending May 22 — the highest rate since 2019.

 “Sellers are still asking for a lot of money: The median asking price for a home climbed to a record-setting $418,000, up 17.8% year over year.”

 ‘Make Me Move’: Sellers are Listing Their Homes at Ridiculous Prices Just to See What Happens (Money, Mar.
 17, 2022)

 Aspirational pricing is risky, and can certainly backfire, but this couple priced their home $30,000 above their agent’s suggestion and ended up selling in less than a week!

 16 Factors to Help Determine the Right Property Price (Forbes, Jul.
 21, 2020)